APPENDICES

 Francis Vincent, described in his burial record as an "Irish captain of Philadelphia," died at Ascension on the river above New Orleans in August 1786.

 Françoise, daughter of François Vincent and Marie Petit of St.-Étienne Parish, Macon, in Burgundy, "resident of this city," gave birth to daughter Delphine at New Orleans in January 1795.
-The St.-Louis Parish priest who recorded the girl's baptism in March 1797 did not give her father's name.
-Delphine died at New Orleans in September 1799; she was only 4 1/2 years old.
+The St.-Louis parish priest who recorded the girl's baptism in March 1797 did not give her father's name.
+Delphine died at New Orleans in September 1799, age 4 1/2.
 Françoise married Rodrigo, son of Antonio Barela y Castro of Braga, Portugal, at New Orleans in October 1802.

 Susan Vincent, "Catholic," married Jacob Herman, "Lutheran," at Opelousas in October 1796.
 The priest who recorded the marriage did not give the couple's parents' name.

-Charles-Joseph Vincent of Monsey, Burgundy, France, married Céleste Touraquin, native of New Orleans.
+Charles-Joseph Vincent of Monsey, Burgundy, France, married Céleste Touraquin, native of New Orleans, place and date unrecorded.
 Their daughter Céleste Flavia was born in the city in July 1801 but died of smallpox there in May 1802, and daughter Maria Coralia was born at New Orleans in December 1803.

 Joséphine, daughter of Jean Vincent of Bordeaux, France, and Félicienne Del Isle, married Carlos, son of Manuel Ramos of Havana, Cuba, at New Orleans in November 1801.
 Witnesses to her marriage included the "general administrator of this province," the "provincial treasure," and a surgeon "of the Royal Hospital" at New Orleans, so the couple must have come from prominent families.